F&M Stories

 F&M’s Office of Student Wellness Education and Violence Prevention (WE-VP) has gained national recognition for Know Your Power, a bystander intervention marketing campaign providing effective strategies for the prevention of sexual and relationship violence.

-A driving force behind this is a dedicated group of F&M peer health educators (PHEs), who provide health and wellness advocacy and education on campus.
+A driving force behind this is a dedicated group of F&M peer health educators (PHEs), who provide health and wellness advocacy and programming on campus.

 “Students often feel more comfortable asking peers a health-related question rather than approaching staff,” said Sam Thiry, director of wellness programs at F&M. “Peer health educators are able to be that bridge.”